Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 High cholesterol or triglycerides

-All women ages 45 and older who are at risk for coronary artery disease.
-Younger women, talk with your provider.
+All those ages 45 and older who are at risk for coronary artery disease.
+Those who are younger should talk with their doctor.

 At least every 5 years